-At the end of this period, the Brigade is reorganised and the multi-hex Brigade counter can be put back on the map: the Well-Formed square counters, used for the reorganisation of the Brigade, are placed on the Orders/Organisation Sheet.
+At the end of this period, the Brigade is reorganised and the multi-hex Brigade counter can be put back on the map: the Well-Formed square counters, used for the reorganisation of the Brigade, are removed.

 But, this process is very dangerous because, if any unit that is part of this reorganisation is charged or fired on and suffers a Disorganisation (or a Panic), all units in the process are automatically Shaken (or Panicked).